4 ways cloud technology will help your business grow

-New technology is continually changing and shaping how we do business, allowing small businesses to be more efficient than ever before.
 Among these technologies is cloud computing.
-Here, we explore what cloud computing is and how it can help you grow your business.
+Here, we explore what cloud technology is and how it can help you grow your business.

 What is ‘the cloud’?

 Many businesses once stored their apps, data and information on computer hard drives, back ups and servers.
 However in recent years, businesses have embraced cloud technology (often referred to as ‘the cloud’).